 Bilias-Lolis, E. (2012).
 Self-Modeling: An impetus for positive psychology in the schools.
 Athens Institute for Education and Research: 67h Annual International Conference on Psychology, Conference Proceedings, p21, Published online http://www.atiner.gr/abstracts/2012ABST-PSY.pdf

-Bilias-Lolis, E. (Under review).
-Challenging behavior in students with cognitive disabilities: Promoting understanding in inclusive practice.
+Bilias-Lolis, E & Martin, A. (Under Review) Challenging behavior in youth with intellectual disability: Promoting understanding and compassionate educational practice.